-It’s no secret that as a child my inward thoughts were very negative and knowing what I know now about my neurological impairments, they were unlikely to change.
-I continually have to find ways through.
+It’s no secret that as a child my inner thoughts were negative.
+Knowing what I know about my neurological impairments, those negative thoughts were unlikely to change, therefore I continually had to find ways through.

 My suggestions for changing negative thoughts are: